turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_javascript.markdown

 ### Intermediate

-* Find all of the elements with the class of `grades`.
+* Find all of the elements with the class of `grade`.
 Iterate through all of them and change their content to "A+"s.
 * Can you create a function that takes an HTML element as an argument and capitalizes its contents?

 ### Challenging